rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 * SDKCF-5510: Updated SDK Utils dependency to v2.0.0.
 * SDKCF-5242: Added handling to change opt-out color when background is dark.
 * SDKCF-5637: Fixed issue where test campaigns are not being displayed.
+* SDKCF-5778: Updated compile and target SDK to API 33 (Android 13).

 ### 7.1.0 (2022-06-24)
 * SDKCF-5256: Added sending of impression events with campaign details to analytics account.